Care recruitment FAQs

 How will I know if I have been selected to move forward with the process?

 - You will receive notifications from our recruitment system.
-Please can an eye on your emails and check your junk folder on a regular basis for any communication from us.
+Please keep an eye on your emails and check your junk folder on a regular basis for any communication from us.

 I haven't received my interview invite?